The EOC is About Bureaucracy, not Response

 • Family assistance

+Of course, you can dig even deeper when analyzing any of these sub-components to identify the status and root cause of failure, which will then support the prioritization of actions to address the identified failures.
+First we seek to stabilize, then restore.
 The organization of situation reports, particularly those shared with the media, public, and other external partners might benefit from being organized by community lifelines.
 These are concepts that are generally tangible to many people, and highlight many of the top factors we examine in emergency management.

 Back in March of this year, FEMA released the Community Lifelines Implementation Toolkit, which provides some great information on the lifelines and some information on how to integrate them into your preparedness.
 These can go a long way, but I’d also like to see some more direct application as an addendum to CPG-101 to demonstrate how community lifelines can be integrated into planning.
 Further, while I understanding that FEMA is using the community lifeline concept for its own assessments and reporting, the community aspect of these should be better emphasized, and as such identifying some of the very FEMA- and IMAT-centric materials on this page as being mostly for federal application.